sacrilegioushero220/IEEE-MBCCET-SB-WEBSITE/README.md

 ### Prerequisites

-Basic Knowledge in Web developement
+Basic Knowledge in Web developement tools like HTML ,CSS ,JAVASCRIPT and many more.

 ## Contributing